We went to Singapore on our first-ever international flight with our toddler!

-We went to SG!
-It was her first international flight, so I prepared well and planned out our itinerary with too much excitement.
-She’s a very active and talkative one-year-old.
-She also knows how to keep us on our toes, but it was mostly I who’s chasing her around and that wasn’t even the challenging part of the trip.
+It was Kerrigan’s first international flight, so I prepared well and planned out our itinerary with lots of excitement.
+She has always been an active and talkative one-year-old.
+She knew how to keep us on our toes, but it was mostly I who’s chasing her around and that wasn’t even the most challenging part in this trip

 She got sick, a fever, in Singapore?! 😰

 What are the chances right?
-It was around late morning on Wednesday when we noticed she was a bit warm.
-I was hoping the fever would wear off knowing in a few hours we would be heading to the airport for our flight.
+It was around late morning on Wednesday, the day when we were supposed to leave, when we noticed she was a bit warm.
+I was hoping the mild fever would wear off knowing in a few hours we would be heading to the airport for our flight.
 She wasn’t in her usual happy and playful mood.
 Normally, she would talk about stuff, point at things and stand on the seat when she’s not on her baby car seat.
 But that ride was more of me saying: “Oh please, please don’t get sick, we have so many things to do there!”

-Easy breezy check-in At the airport, the next on our to-do list was to have our bags on the check-in counter.
+It was an easy check-in.
+At the airport, the next on our to-do list was to have our bags deposited at the check-in counter.
 We’re staying for just 4 days but because we have a little one, I packed a formula, one dozen of diapers, and 3 large bottles.
-We had two pieces of luggage, a backpack and one laptop bag and everything were just so heavy.
-That’s why I was really thankful we took a business class promo at Philippine Airlines.
-We didn’t have to wait in line so I had more time to relax and try the Mabuhay Lounge (another reason why I was excited about this trip).
+We had two pieces of luggage, a backpack and one laptop bag, so, it made our travel a bit heavy.
+I came to appreciate the fact that we took a business class promo at Philippine Airlines.
+We didn’t have to wait in line so I had more time to relax and try the Mabuhay Lounge which was another reason why I was excited about this trip.